Art-iDev/arti-product-shipping-notices/README.md

 // Render in whichever action you want. add_action( 'woocommerce_after_add_to_cart_button', [ \Arti\PSN\Shipping_Notices::get_instance(), 'render_notices' ] );

-// User directly in a template file.
+// Use directly in a template file.
 \Arti\PSN\Shipping_Notices::get_instance()->render_notices();

 // Use the shortcode.